 |Elevation||6 feet (2 meters)|

-It’s generally a breeze to arrival and depart through Salt Cay.
+It’s generally a breeze to arrive and depart through Salt Cay.

 On Salt Cay, there’s no need to arrive 2 hours before your flight, as is the common practice for international flights departing from Providenciales.
-Checking in 30-40 minutes before your departure typically allows for ample time.
+Checking in 30 minutes before your departure is typically more than sufficient.

 Due to the limited size of Salt Cay, you’ll usually be able to see your plane approaching regardless of your location.